- The ROG Ally X has more power and a higher-resolution display, but it consumes more energy.

 - Steam Deck OLED: 7.4-inch OLED display with 1280×800 resolution and 90Hz refresh rate.

-While technology OLED While the Steam Deck provides more vibrant colors and deeper blacks, the ROG Ally X delivers a higher resolution or with a tallest soda, making it ideal for fluidity-demanding games.
+While the Steam Deck's OLED technology provides more vibrant colors and deeper blacks, the ROG Ally X offers higher resolution and a higher refresh rate , making it ideal for games that demand fluidity.

 Energy consumption and autonomy

-One of the weak points of the ROG Ally X is its high power consumption.
-While the Steam Deck OLED is quite efficient with an average consumption of 10.76w en Cyberpunk 2077, the ROG Ally X can consume up to 30w, which significantly reduces its autonomy.
+One of the ROG Ally X's weaknesses is its high power consumption.
+While the Steam Deck OLED is quite efficient with an average consumption of 10.76W in Cyberpunk 2077 , the ROG Ally X can draw up to 30W , significantly reducing its battery life.

 If you're looking for a portable console with longer battery life, the Steam Deck OLED is the most balanced option.